imixs/imixs-workflow/src/site/markdown/engine/adminp.md

 An application can provide custom AdminP jobs.
 An AminP job must implement the interface _'org.imixs.workflow.engine.adminp.JobHandler'_.

 The JobHandler is injected by CDI.
 This means that the custom implementation must be an plain java bean and no EJB service.
+The AdminP Service calls the run method of the custom JobHandler and provides the job description in an ItemCollection object.
+The JobHandler must return the job description with the predefined field _isCompleted_ to signal the current status.
+If the field _isCompleted_ is set to true, the AdminP Service will terminate the Job.
+Otherwise the AdminPServcie will wait for the next timeout to call the run method again.

+The following fields part of the Job description are defined by the AdminP service:

+ * type - fixed to value 'adminp'
+ * job - the job type/name, defined by handler
+ * $WorkflowStatus - status controlled by AdminP Service
+ * $WorkflowSummary - summary of job description
+ * isCompleted - boolean indicates if job is completed - controlled by job handler

+**Note:** The AdminPService will not call the JobHandler if the job description field 'isCompleted==true'

+A JobHandler may throw a AdminPException if something went wrong.
 See the following example of a JobHandler implementation:

 	public class JobHandlerDemo implements JobHandler {